Channel Hardening-Exploiting Message Passing (CHEMP) Receiver in Large-Scale MIMO Systems: Design of LDPC codes for CHEMP receiver

 Since both the proposed CHEMP receiver and the LDPC decoder employ message passing, a detection-decoding approach based on message passing on a joint graph can be natural.
 In this section, we present a joint graph for the LDPC coded system model.
 We perform MPD and LDPC decoding by passing messages on the joint graph.
 We design optimized irregular LDPC codes specific to the considered large MIMO channel and the CHEMP receiver through EXIT chart matching.
 We also present the coded BER performance of the LDPC codes thus obtained.

 When the detection and decoding operations are performed jointly, the receiver starts the detection-decoding process after receiving $n$ coded bits.
-Hence, in our system model, the detection-decoding of all $K$ users' information bits start after $\frac{n}{2}$ channel uses.
 In the joint detection-decoding approach, we marginalize the joint probability of the received coded symbols.
 The objective is to compute

 where

 $C_l$ is the event of the $l$th check equation of the LDPC code being satisfied, and $C$ is the event of all $n-k$ check equations of the LDPC code being satisfied.
 We formulate a graph whose joint probability factorizes according to (\ref{prob-eq}), and that upon marginalization gives the probability of the transmitted symbols.